 - Winterize pond.
 Clean out debris.
 Remove tropical plants.
 Clean and lower pump.
 Have backup pump and floating water heater ready.

-- Clean out eaves troughs / gutters and downspouts.
+- Clean out eaves troughs, gutters, and downspouts.
 Ensure good water flow.

-- Insulate and shut off outdoor faucets.
+- Blow out, insulate, and shut off outdoor faucets.

 Tender Roots, Bulbs, and Plants